magenta-aps/OS2mo-ldap-import-export/README.md

 You can get the coverage report like this:

-`poetry run pytest -s --cov --cov-report term-missing`
+`poetry run pytest -s --cov --cov-report term-missing -vv`

 ### Using the app